How to Shop for Mortgage Rates | 2025 Guide

 How to shop for mortgage rates

-But you have to go about shopping for a mortgage the right way.
+But you have to go about shopping for mortgage rates the right way.

 There’s more to it than just comparing rates online, and it’s not enough to accept the first offer you receive.
 You need to be a strategic shopper and find the lowest-rate loan for your financial situation.
 To understand how to shop for mortgage rates, follow this step-by-step guide.